100 Things to do Outside with Your Kids This Summer

 11. Bury yourself in the sand

-12. Skip rocks -I keep practicing this one, hoping to get better at it!
+I keep practising this one hoping to get better at it!
 My kids are always fascinated with the activity and love to try their hand at it.

 17. Have a lemonade stand